lirysm/lirysm/README.md

 ## About me

 - 💼 **Working for :**
-  - Manager & Developer @ RebornMC
   - Owner & Developer @ QUC
+  - Member @ PinStudio
+    - Developer @ PinCraft
 - 📍 **Based in :** France

 ## Contact

 <div align="center">

-Mind checking my page, where you can find all my socials : https://quc.fr/lirysm For professionnal contact : lirysm@pinstudio.ch
+Mind checking my page, where you can find all my socials : https://lirysm.is-a.dev For professionnal contact : lirysm@pinstudio.ch

 </div>